 Torrential floods and toxic water cause a flourishing town to be condemned, sending residents into a frenzied exodus in search of safety, leaving the town behind.

-As always, get updated information before visiting during the pandemic &
+As always, call ahead to get updated information before visiting!

 Here are 8 of the most interesting Ghost Towns to discover, along with a bit of their history:

 The town of Calico, named for the color variations of the surrounding mountains, came to life in the 1880’s.
 At its height, Calico produced $20 million in its 500 silver mines.
 But, the town lost its luster when silver plummeted in value, no longer richly rewarding the search.
 An effort was made to switch to mining borax, but it wouldn’t save Calico.
 After 12 booming years, the miners and their families moved on to more promising ventures, leaving the once prosperous town.

 Fast-forward to the 1950’s: Walter Knott, from the family of amusement park and jelly fame, purchased the town of Calico, rebuilt and restored it to its earlier glory.
 Calico is now an official State Historical Landmark, preserved for future generations to enjoy.
 Today, visitors can step inside a genuine mining plant, tour the church and school house, pan for gold and ride the Odessa Railroad.
 Click here for more info!